s3767707/Intro-to-Analytics/README.md

 # Intro-to-Analytics
+ The project is done in Python with the results reported in a HTML file compiled from a Jupyter notebook.
 The project includes the following three main tasks:

 (1) Data pre-processing (dealing with missing values, dropping ID-like columns, data aggregation, etc.) as appropriate.